 KNOW YOUR VALUES + VISION

-I apologise to regular readers because I know I talk about this all the time but it’s for good reason: the cornerstone of simple and intentional living will always be knowing what matters most to you.
+I apologise to regular readers because I know I talk about this all the time but it’s for good reason: the cornerstone of simple living will always be knowing what matters most to you.

 You must define your core values and create a personal vision if you want to live with purpose—if not, what will you use to guide you?